Dustin Brewer, M.S.

 Dillon is helping validate new technology for tracking animals with our collaborators in Computer Science at IU.
 Dillon also assists migratory bird banding at the Kent Farm Research Station and has participated in on our Dark-eyed Junco demographic study at the Mountain Lake Biological Station in the Appalachians.
 Dillon is currently also working on an experiment aimed at understanding the impact of variation in wintering latitude on the seasonal timing of reproduction in migratory birds.

 Emma is currently helping develop experiments aimed at understanding the environmental cues that determine when black cutworm (Agrotis ipsilon), an agricultural pest, migrate and reproduce.
 Emma will also contribute to our field project comparing daily activity and seasonal timing of reproduction of rural and urban songbirds.

 Undergraduate, Groups Scholar, Indiana University

-Sammy is involved in a study investigating how urbanization affects characteristics of the song repertoire of songbirds.
-Most recently, Sammy has been recording and analyzing the songs of Song Sparrows at our urban and rural field sites.
+Sammy was involved in our study investigating how urbanization affects characteristics of the song repertoire of songbirds.
+Sammy helped record and analyze the songs of Song Sparrows at our urban and rural field sites.
 The project that Sammy worked on is ongoing.
 Results will be presented at the American Ornithological Society meeting in 2019.